Hello, My Name is Vanessa, and I am a …

 - Studies have shown that salt restriction leads to insulin resistance and an increase in insulin, which leads to fat storage, obesity, and hypertension.
 In fact, they think that a high salt diet can even protect one from the harmful effects of a high sugar diet by stimulating the insulin-independent glucose uptake.

-- Studies have shown that sugar, not salt can cause increased total body water content.
+- Studies have shown that sugar, not salt, can cause increased total body water content.
 They point to the fact that 20 million Americans have type 2 diabetes, and another 80 million are prediabetic with the problems that ensue with blood pressure, kidney function, vascular resistance, etc.

 DiNicolantonio et al (2017) conclude that, “Salt restriction may actually worsen overall cardiovascular health through numerous counter-regulatory mechanisms, and may lead to other unintended consequences (insulin resistance, type 2 diabetes, and obesity)”.
 They go on to advise that people reduce sugar and refined carbohydrate intake and not make salt intake a big issue.

-My gut says go with that.
+My taste buds and gut says go with that.

 DiNicolantonio, J., Mehta, V., & O’Keefe, J. (2017).
 Is salt a culprit or an innocent bystander in hypertension?
 A hypothesis challenging the ancient paradigm.
 The American Journal of Medicine, 130, 893-899.